House Ethics Committee secretly voted to release Matt Gaetz ethics report, source says

 It’s a stunning turnaround for the often secretive panel of five Republicans and five Democrats.
 Just last month, members voted along party lines to not release the findings of their nearly four-year investigation into allegations of sexual misconduct with minors and use of illicit drugs while Gaetz was in office.

-Democrats had pressing to make the report public even though Gaetz was no longer in Congress and had withdrew as Trump’s pick to lead the Justice Department.
-A vote on the House floor this to force the report’s release failed; all but one Republican vote against it.
+Democrats had pressed to make the report public even though Gaetz was no longer in Congress and had withdrawn as Trump’s pick to lead the Justice Department.
+A vote on the House floor this month to force the report’s release failed; all but one Republican voted against it.

 Gaetz lashed out Wedneday on social media against the latest development, again denying any wrongdoing.
 He criticized the committee for its move after he had left Congress, saying he would have “no opportunity to debate or rebut as a former member of the body.”